-Policy application
+1. Policy application

-1. This policy applies to all employees, including directors.
-It also applies to members and volunteers.
+This policy applies to all colleagues.
+It also applies to councillors, volunteers, agency workers and contractors.

-Principles
+2. Principles

-- 2. The Council is committed to: - meeting its legal obligations under the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999 - following the best practice guidance outlined in the Health and Safety Executive's publications 'Managing for health and safety', HSG65 and 'Leading health and safety at work', INDG417(rev). - 3.
-To achieve this, all reasonable steps will be taken to make sure: - activities, premises and equipment meet current legal requirements, standards and best practice - adequate resources are made available for HSWb - the Council's organisational culture is a healthy one that is open, empathetic, supportive and consultative - managing and promoting HSWb is accepted as a core management activity, and is given equal priority with other service objectives - competent advisers are employed within the workforce to give guidance and assistance on HSWb issues - specialist advice, such as on technical or medical matters, is available when needed - adequate, clear information on HSWb is effectively communicated to all employees and to those who use our services and facilities - all employees and contractors are competent to carry out their work safely and with minimal risk to themselves or others - employees receive the instruction, training and supervision they need to work safely and without risk to their physical and psychological health - employees and their H&S representatives are encouraged to be actively involved in health, safety and wellbeing in the workplace. - 4.
-To promote HSWb at the highest level the Council has two H&S Champions; one is a Councillor from the Cabinet and the other is a Strategic Director. - 5.
-Everyone shares a responsibility for their own health, safety and wellbeing at work and for that of their colleagues, service users and members of the public.
-See Appendix 1 for more details.
+The Council is committed to:

+Meeting its legal obligations under the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999.

+Following the best practice guidance outlined in the Health and Safety

+Executive's publications 'Managing for Health and Safety', HSG65, and 'Leading Health and Safety at work', INDG417(rev).

+To achieve this, all reasonable steps will be taken to make sure:

+- Activities, premises and equipment meet current legal requirements, standards and best practice. - Adequate resources are made available for Health, Safety and Welfare (HSW). - The Council's organisational culture is a healthy one that's open, empathetic, supportive and consultative. - Managing and promoting HSW is accepted as a core management activity, and is given equal priority with other service objectives. - Competent advisers are employed within the workforce to give guidance and assistance on HSW issues.

+needed.

+- Adequate, clear information on HSW is effectively communicated to all colleagues, including contractors, agency workers, volunteers and to those who use our services and facilities. - All employees and contractors are competent to carry out their work safely and with minimal risk to themselves or others. - Employees receive the instruction, training and supervision they need to work safely and without risk to their physical and psychological health.

+• Employees and their H&S representatives are encouraged to be actively involved in health, safety and welfare in the workplace.

+To promote HSW at the highest level the Council has two H&S Champions; the Leader of the Council and the CEO.

+3. Roles and responsibilities

+Everyone shares a responsibility for their own health, safety and welfare at work and for that of their colleagues, customers and citizens.
+See Roles and

+Responsibilities document for more details.

-Actions
+4. Actions

-- 6. Managers at all levels must: - implement HSWb policies and procedures fully and promptly within their service areas - include appropriate HSWb objectives in business plans, MIPs and development plans (team and personal)
+Managers at all levels must:

+- Implement HSW policies and procedures fully and promptly within their service areas. - Include appropriate HSW objectives in business plans, Great Performance Conversations (GPC) and development plans (both team and personal). - Take action to develop and maintain their own and their employees' HSW knowledge, competence and skills.

-- take action to develop and maintain their own, and their employees', HSWb knowledge, competence and skills - set up effective ways to communicate HSWb issues, policies and procedures to their staff.
+- Set up effective ways to communicate HSW issues, policies and procedures to their staff.
 This is especially important where employees aren't able to access electronic resources on iDerby or the Schools' Information Portal.
-A key task is making copies of this document available to all employees, including new starters, and to volunteers and agency workers working within their services - carry out risk assessments with their employees, then work with them to develop protective measures and safe working procedures - set up ways to monitor and review HSWb processes and performance so action can be taken quickly when improvements are needed - get guidance and advice from the Health and Safety Team and Occupational Health - report concerns about HSWb to senior managers for action.
+A key task is making copies of this document available to all colleagues, including new starters, and to volunteers and agency workers working - Carry out risk assessments with their employees, then work with them to develop protective measures and safe working procedures. - Set up ways to monitor and review HSW processes and performance so action can be taken quickly when improvements are needed. - Get guidance and advice from the Corporate H&S Team and the Occupational

+Health Service.

+· Report concerns about HSW to senior managers for action.